Skip to content

 A large meta-analysis found that increasing protein intake improves training outcomes, with benefits leveling off for many people above roughly about 1.6 g/kg/day, though individual needs vary (Morton et al., 2018).

-Start here: 1.6–2.2 g/kg/day (0.73–1.0 g/lb/day), especially if you lift 3 or more days per week and want visible physique change (Morton et al., 2018).
+Start here: 1.6 to 2.2 g/kg/day (0.73 to 1.0 g/lb/day), especially if you lift 3 or more days per week and want visible physique change (Morton et al., 2018).
+This is the range most often recommended when discussing how much protein for women to build muscle effectively.

-Protein Needs Over 40 and During Menopause
+Protein Needs Over 40, Perimenopause, and Menopause

 This matters a lot for women, and it is often under-emphasized in generic nutrition advice.
-How much protein per day for women should always be customized to your specific health situation, age and goals.
+How much protein per day for women should always be customized to your specific health situation, age, and goals.

 As we age, we become less responsive to smaller protein doses.
 This is often described as "anabolic resistance."
 Practically, it means many women do better with: